ghi-electronics/Documentation/software/netmf/bootloader.md

 5. Select serial and pick the COM port associated with your board.
 6. Enter `E` and you will see back "Erase all memory!
 Are you sure?" now enter `Y`.
 (The bootloader is case sensitive)
 7. Enter `X` and you will see `CCCC`... showing on the terminal.
-8. Now go to `File` -> `Transfer` -> `XMODEM` -> `Send` and then check the `1K` option.
+8. Now go to `File` -> `Transfer` -> `XMODEM` -> `Send`.
+9. IMPORTANT: Make sure you check the `1K` option.
-9. Select the bootloader file you have downloaded above.
+10. Select the bootloader file you have downloaded above.
-10. You will see `File Transfer Finished Successfully`.
+11. You will see `File Transfer Finished Successfully`.
-11. Change the configuration switches back to the off position and reset the board.
+12. Change the configuration switches back to the off position and reset the board.
-12. You are now running GHI Electronics bootloader v2!
+13. You are now running GHI Electronics bootloader v2!

 ## Bootloader Downloads